 New Policies Please Hunters and the Reserves

-Hunting grounds are clearly marked, and hunting passes are required.
+The Takeaway: Hunting grounds are clearly marked, and hunting passes are required.

 An agreement with hunting association leaders promotes managed hunting in a popular research reserve and protects reserve resources.
 Approximately 176 acres of salt flats, mangrove channels, and salty lagoons in the Jobos Bay National Estuarine Research Reserve are now designated for waterfowl hunting.
 The area is clearly marked with signs before the hunting season, all state and federal laws and reserve policies are enforced, and all hunters must come to the reserve’s visitor center to obtain a copy of reserve regulations and get a hunting pass.